Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 2004 LABEGORCE: Dark red.
 Aromatic and seductive wine with fine length and tasty fruit.
 Surprisingly well made.
 91p.
 Tasted three times - last time in September 2008.
 Consistent notes.

-2004 LEOVILLE POYFERRE: Stylish, compact and well-structured wine, harmonious with fine finesse and elegance.
+2004 LEOVILLE POYFERRE: Stylish, compact, and well-structured wine, harmonious with fine finesse and elegance.
 90p.
 Tasted twice - last time in September 2007.
 Not consistent notes.

 2004 PAPE CLEMENT red: Extremely aromatic with great intensity of ripe black fruit.
-Strong and robust on the palate, classy and stylish, almost aristocratic in its appearance.
-Incredibly elegant with firm yet smooth finish.
+Strong and robust on the palate, classy and stylish, almost aristocratic in appearance.
+Incredibly elegant with a firm yet smooth finish.
 Great stuff!
 95p.
 Tasted in November 2009.

 2004 PHELAN SEGUR: Oaky and tannic, but fine depth and intensity on the nose.
-Strong with ripe fruit, fine balance and tasty.
+Strong with ripe fruit, fine balance, and tasty.
 89p.
 Tasted four times - last time in September 2010.
 Consistent notes.

 2004 RAUZAN SEGLA: Dark red.
 Aromatic nose of black cherries and blackberries.
 Full-bodied and concentrated on the palate with quite large quantities of tannin.
 Long aftertaste marked by tannin.
 Needs time.
 91p.
 Tasted in June 2007.

 2004 SMITH HAUT LAFITTE white: This wine was aromatic with pure elegance and great length on the palate, tasty with splendid structure and depth.
-It's fabulous wine.
+It's a fabulous wine.
 93+p.
 Tasted in August 2005.

 2004 VALANDRAUD: Dark red.
 Intense and deep on the nose, flattering raspberries and blackcurrants, concentrated sweet fruit on the palate, splendid balance and long aftertaste.
 Really successful wine for the vintage.
 93p.
 Tasted in October 2007.